ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/filefield.md

 # FileField

 `FileField` is the representative implementation of `AbstractField` for a media file in a defined storage directory.
-An file is identified by a productId, storagePath and serveral optional parameters.
+A file is identified by a `productId`, `storagePath` and several optional parameters.

 ``` php
 const IDENTIFIER = 'sesfile';